plone/documentation/develop/plone/views/browserviews.rst

 Helper views
 ============

 Not all views need to return HTML output, or output at all.
-Views can be used as helpers in the code to provide APIs to objects.
+Views can beused as helpers in the code to provide APIs to objects.
 Since views can be overridden using layers, a view is a natural plug-in point which an add-on product can customize or override in a conflict-free manner.